 Is there a refund policy?

-Items returned to Stay Sharp are at the buyer's expense.
-Items must be properly packaged to avoid damage and must be fully insured.
-Please also provide us with the tracking number so we can track the shipment status.
-Funds will not be refunded until we receive the items and are satisfied with their condition.
-The refunded amount will be the amount paid less shipping and handling, online sales fees, and any other costs incurred.
+We do not accept refunds.
+Our only exception is for defective items (although our team checks every order with the utmost care).
+If you receive an item that appears to be defective, please notify us as soon as possible after receiving it.
+For damage caused by the carrier, please retain all original items and packaging materials for future inspection by the carrier.
+Items returned to Stay Sharp are at the buyer’s expense.
+Items must be properly packaged to prevent damage and must be fully insured.
+Please also provide us with the tracking number so we can monitor the status of the shipment.
+Funds will not be refunded until we have received the items and verified their condition.
+The refund amount will be the amount paid minus shipping and handling fees, online sales fees, and any other costs incurred.